 HPP or Health Privacy Principles means the health privacy principles established under the Health Records Act 2001 (Vic) that apply to the collection and handling of health information in Victoria by the Victorian public and private sector.

 Personal Information means information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.

 1. Learning for Life, may collect the following types of Personal Information:

 - your name, address, date of birth, telephone number, email address, bank account details and credit card details; and

 - “health information”, including mental ailments, medical treatment or procedures received, medications, allergies, vaccination records, medical history, records of medical appointments, and other records related to your health condition, including information provided by referring doctors and psychologists, psychological examinations and speech pathology reports.

-1. Learning for Life may collect Personal Information using a variety of means, including:
+1. Learning for Life may collect Personal Information using a variety of means, including (but not limited to):

 - face-to-face verbal communication;